 Guide dogs, a type of assistance dog, are trained to help people in life with disabilities.
 Guide dogs truly are the eyes of their handlers, helping them to establish mobility and independence.
 Also known as seeing-eye dogs, they are specifically trained to lead blind and visually impaired people, helping them navigate situations or obstacles they normally would not be able to.
 Dogs just don’t become guide dogs overnight; plenty of time is spent socializing and training in various environments until a dog can be matched with a visually-impaired companion.

 Maybe You Already Knew It…

-- Service dogs help many different types of people
+- Guide/Service dogs help many different types of people

 Each disability requires a unique kind of service dog; the blind have very different assistance needs than those with epilepsy, or those with emotional needs, and so on.
 Mobility assistance dogs are used by those with mobility restrictions or in wheelchairs; diabetic alert dogs are trained to recognize low insulin levels just through their sense of smell.
 Certain types of service dogs work with those who have autism and PTSD to help reduce anxiety, depression and improve social development.
 The health benefits of dogs are pretty amazing!